w3c/wai-curricula/content/content-author/data-tables.md

 Students should be able to:

-* explain how people with disabilities rely on meaningful table descriptions to understand the purpose of the table and to more easily navigate them
+* explain how people with disabilities rely on meaningful table summaries and descriptions to understand the tables purpose and to more easily navigate them
-* provide table descriptions that help identify the purpose of the table
+* provide table summaries that help identify the tables purpose
 * write captions that:
   * provide navigational hints for complex tables
-  * describe the purpose of the table
-  * describe the layout of the table
+  * describe how the table is organized
   * provide information about the type of data in each column and row
 * employ tools that:
   * support the inclusion of table descriptions